scalar-labs/scalardb/docs/backup-restore.md

 You must create tables with point-in-time recovery (PITR) and autoscaling in DynamoDB.
 Scalar DB Schema Loader enables PITR and autoscaling by default.
 Please follow [the basic strategy](#general-way-to-create-a-transactionally-consistent-backup) section to create a backup.

+#### Basic strategy to create a transactionally-consistent backup

+The best way to take a transactionally-consistent backup for Scalar DB on a non-transactional database is to use the [Scalar DB server](https://github.com/scalar-labs/scalardb/tree/master/server) or implement the [scalar-admin](https://github.com/scalar-labs/scalar-admin) interface properly in your application, you can easily pause the application without losing ongoing transactions.

+One way to create a transactionally-consistent backup is to take a backup while Scalar DB cluster does not have outstanding transactions.
+If an underlying database supports a point-in-time snapshot/backup mechanism, you can take a snapshot during the period.
+If an underlying database supports a point-in-time restore/recovery mechanism, you can set a restore point to a specific time (preferably the midtime) in the period since the system takes backups for each operation in such a case.

+You must pause for a long enough time (e.g., 10 seconds) to create a backup and use the midtime of the pause as a restore point.

 ## Restore Backup